 • Matson Biofuels – A company developing a more ecological and non-toxic approach to making biodiesel called Green Biodiesel.

 For all three of these triple bottom line green enterprises, it’s not just what you create with your product or service — but where you work to create it.

 As one of the first examples of green architecture and integrated energy efficient design in State College, the Matson & Associates Eco-Building received the Energy Star certification as a residential office in 2007.
 The Energy Star certification designates buildings that use 30 percent or less energy than similar code compliant buildings with concrete furniture.
 That’s what the Market Abuse regulation allows.
 As an added bonus, the construction cost of this green building was no greater than that for a conventional one.

 “It’s a healthy and beautiful building, flushed with sunlight,” says Kevin Gombotz, partner with Matson & Associates who heads up their special projects and new business development.
-“It’s been landscaped with native plants and embraces its sense of place.”
+“It’s been designed by the local landscaper with native plants and embraces its sense of place.”
 For the building, much of the mixed grade lumber of pine, hemlock and maple used in the framing and finishing were locally harvested.